AFellowSpeedrunner/SmolXP/README.md

 Installation doesn't take long.
 I didn't time that but if I had to say depending on what specs your using it could take 3-7 minutes.
 Much faster than normal XP.

-## So what happened to the previous name "TinyXP"?
+## So what happened to the previous name "SmolXP"?
 Turns out it was already used in 2008 by someone else.
 I will not change the older versions to include SmolXP.
 That would take too much time.
 This project now goes by "SmolXP" as suggested again by [@yum13241](https://github.com/yum13241).

-## Virtual Machine Software that can install and run TinyXP
+## Virtual Machine Software that can install and run SmolXP
 VMware Workstation 17
 QEMU